 Nintendo Game Boy

-The Game Boy is an 8-bit handheld video game console developed and manufactured by Nintendo.
+The Game Boy is an 8-bit, fourth-generation, handheld video game console developed and manufactured by Nintendo.
 It was released in Japan on April 21, 1989, in North America in August 1989, and in Europe in 1990.
 In Southern Asia, it is known as the "Tata Game Boy" It is the first handheld console in the Game Boy line.
 It was created by Gunpei Yokoi and Nintendo's Research and Development — the same staff who had designed the Game & Watch series as well as several popular games for the NES.

-The Game Boy was Nintendo's second handheld system following the Game & Watch series introduced in 1980, and it combined features from both the Nintendo Entertainment System and Game and Watch.
+The Game Boy was Nintendo's second handheld system following the Game & Watch series introduced in 1980.
+It combined features from both the Nintendo Entertainment System and Game and Watch.
 It was also the first handheld game to use video game cartridges since Milton Bradley's Microvision handheld console.
 It was originally bundled with the puzzle game Tetris.

 Despite many other technologically-superior handheld consoles introduced during its lifetime, the Game Boy was a tremendous success.
 The Game Boy and Game Boy Color combined have sold 118.69 million units worldwide.
 Upon its release in the United States, it sold its entire shipment of one million units within weeks.

 The Game Boy's main controls for playing games are located on the lower half of its front frame.
 The Game Boy has four operation buttons labelled "A", "B", "SELECT", and "START" as well as a directional pad.
 There is a volume control dial on the right side of the console and a similar knob to adjust the contrast on the left side.
 A sliding on-off switch, as well as the slot for the Game Boy cartridges are located at the top of the Game Boy.
 Normally, users leave the cartridge in the system as recommended by Nintendo to prevent dust and dirt from entering the system.